wagtail/wagtail/docs/reference/pages/model_recipes.rst

                     # the page matches the request, but isn't published, so 404
                     raise Http404

-:meth:`~wagtail.wagtailcore.models.Page.route` takes the current object (``self``), the ``request`` object, and a list of the remaining ``path_components`` from the request URL.
-It either continues delegating routing by calling :meth:`~wagtail.wagtailcore.models.Page.route` again on one of its children in the Wagtail tree, or ends the routing process by returning a ``RouteResult`` object or raising a 404 error.
+:meth:`~wagtail.core.models.Page.route` takes the current object (``self``), the ``request`` object, and a list of the remaining ``path_components`` from the request URL.
+It either continues delegating routing by calling :meth:`~wagtail.core.models.Page.route` again on one of its children in the Wagtail tree, or ends the routing process by returning a ``RouteResult`` object or raising a 404 error.

-The ``RouteResult`` object (defined in wagtail.wagtailcore.url_routing) encapsulates all the information Wagtail needs to call a page's :meth:`~wagtail.wagtailcore.models.Page.serve` method and return a final response: this information consists of the page object, and any additional ``args``/``kwargs`` to be passed to :meth:`~wagtail.wagtailcore.models.Page.serve`.
+The ``RouteResult`` object (defined in wagtail.core.url_routing) encapsulates all the information Wagtail needs to call a page's :meth:`~wagtail.core.models.Page.serve` method and return a final response: this information consists of the page object, and any additional ``args``/``kwargs`` to be passed to :meth:`~wagtail.core.models.Page.serve`.

-By overriding the :meth:`~wagtail.wagtailcore.models.Page.route` method, we could create custom endpoints for each object in the Wagtail tree.
+By overriding the :meth:`~wagtail.core.models.Page.route` method, we could create custom endpoints for each object in the Wagtail tree.
 One use case might be using an alternate template when encountering the ``print/`` endpoint in the path.
 Another might be a REST API which interacts with the current object.
 Just to see what's involved, lets make a simple model which prints out all of its child path components.

 First, ``models.py``:

 .. code-block:: python

     from django.shortcuts import render
-    from wagtail.wagtailcore.url_routing import RouteResult
+    from wagtail.core.url_routing import RouteResult
     from django.http.response import Http404
-    from wagtail.wagtailcore.models import Page
+    from wagtail.core.models import Page

     ...